-Everyone needs a reliable pair of shin pads, so we’ve picked out some of the best you can buy right now.
+A reliable pair of shin pads is a must-have for any football bag.
+We’ve picked out the best you can buy right now.

-There’s nothing worse than a quick kick to the shins.
-It takes just one mistimed tackle, just one flick of a defender’s leg, and suddenly you’re lying on the floor desperately trying to hide the tears in your eyes.
+There’s nothing worse than a swift kick on the shins.
+It takes just one mistimed tackle, just one flick of a defender’s stud, and suddenly you’re lying on the floor desperately trying to hide the tears in your eyes.
 And failing.

-So, it’s a good job some wonderful human-being created football shin pads, then.
+So, it’s a wonderful thing that a special human being came up with the idea for football shin pads.
 With a decent pair of shinnies strapped to your legs, you can go flying down the wings without fear of falling down in excruciating pain.
 You’re definitely not invincible, but suddenly that beefy Sunday league centre-back doesn’t seem quite so terrifying.

 Since this can be a bit of a nightmare, we’ve picked out the best shin pads you can buy in 2021 - with a little something for all positions and budgets.
-Right then, let’s dive straight in (but without hurting any shins in the process).
+Right then, let’s dive in (without any shin pain in the process).

 Okay, yeah, these are a little expensive, but the G-Form Pro-S has been nothing short of revolutionary.
 If you’re after some premium, high-end shin pads this season, then you’d have difficulty finding a better bang for your buck.
 These are elite shin pads, so I guess it’s only natural for that to involve some elite prices.